 - Arroz-doce (Brazilian) with milk, sugar and cinnamon

 Wash the rich thoroughly & soak in water for about 2 hours.
-The grains will get longer & whiter.
-Drain the water & spread all the rice on a paper towel.
+The grains will get longer & white.
+Drain the water & spread all the rice in a thin layer on a paper towel.
 Set aside till completely dry to touch.
 The best way would be to leave it overnight.

-Soak the Almonds in the water overnight.
+Soak the almonds in the water overnight.
 Peel the almonds.
-Separate 1/2 Cup and slice them fine.
+Slice them fine.
 Set the sliced almonds aside.

 Peel the cardamoms & take out the seeds.

 Take the dry rice, & the cardamom seeds & dry grind till the rice becomes a powder.
-It should NOT be as fine as confectionary sugar.
-It should be grainy like regular sugar or like rawa/semolina.
+It should NOT be as fine as sugar.
+It should be like coarse rawa/semolina.
 Keep aside.

 Add the sliced almonds.
 Now its time to add the dry rice powder.
 This has to be done in little batches.